pulumi/docs/pulumi-hugo/themes/default/content/resources/gettint-started-with-aws/index.md

 ---
 # Name of the webinar.
-title: "Getting Started with Azure and Infrastructure as Code"
+title: "Getting Started with Infrastructure as Code on AWS"
-meta_desc: "In this workshop, you’ll use the Azure native provider to build infrastructure using TypeScript SDK and examine some of the features not previously possible."
+meta_desc: "In this workshop, you will learn the fundamentals of Infrastructure as Code on AWS through a series of exercises using Pulumi’s Cloud Engineering platform."

 # A featured webinar will display first in the list.
 featured: false